clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 15.45 seconds
 ```
 ### Window Scan
-* Another similar scan is the TCP window scan.
+* Almost the same as the ACK scan.
-* The TCP window scan is almost the same as the ACK scan; however, it examines the TCP Window field of the RST packets returned.
+  * Examines the TCP Window field of the RST packets returned.
-* On specific systems, this can reveal that the port is open.
+* Can reveal that the port is open on specific systems.
-* You can select this scan type with the option -sW.
+* Select this scan type using `-sW`.
-* As shown in the figure below, we expect to get an RST packet in reply to our “uninvited” ACK packets, regardless of whether the port is open or closed.
+* Expect to get an RST packet in reply to the “uninvited” ACK packets regardless of whether the port is open or closed.
-* Similarly, launching a TCP window scan against a Linux system with no firewall will not provide much information.
-* As we can see in the console output below, the results of the window scan against a Linux server with no firewall didn’t give any extra information compared to the ACK scan executed earlier.
 ```
 sudo nmap -sW 10.10.252.27